julelang/manual/src/comptime/reflection.md

 Since the function designed for comptime, expressions of `comptime::ValueOf` will not be executed at runtime by default.
 To do this, you should call the `Unwrap` method of the value information wrapper.
 The `Unwrap` method is unwraps expression of value information wrapper to called statement, so expression will be executed ad runtime.

-This unwrap functionality provides additional benifits for value reflection such as dynamic access to struct fields.
+This unwrap functionality provides additional benefits for value reflection such as dynamic access to struct fields.
 Thus, not just examination, we have dynamic handled expressions at comptime.

 For example: